-When traveling long-distance, it helps to take your favorite coffee beans with you to gain all the numerous health benefits from coffee.
-But if you're going by plane, "how can you bring coffee beans on a plane" is an important question.
+When traveling long-distance, it helps to take your favorite roasted coffee beans with you to gain all the numerous health benefits from coffee.

 Can You Bring Coffee In Your Carry-On Baggage?

 If you’re wondering can you carry green coffee beans on a plane in your carry on bag, then the answer is yes, you can on most domestic and international flights.